-The CDC’s COVID-19 Community Level for Jackson County, NC is no longer available
+The CDC’s COVID-19 Community Level is no longer published

 The US government recently lifted the COVID emergency.
 Local governments are no longer required to submit to status reporting.
 Because of this, the CDC Community Level is no longer calculated or published by the CDC.

 We have lifted our COVID restrictions, but we ask that you use common sense.
 If you are sick or showing signs of illness, please stay home.
 If you have not been vaccinated, please maintain social distancing or wear a mask.